Hawker Sea Fury: Into production

-By March 1947 production Sea Furies were being produced for the Fleet Air Arm.
+By March 1947, production Sea Furies were being produced for the Fleet Air Arm.
 The fourth and sixth production aircraft were used in further trials with HMS Illustrious; the main change from the earlier aircraft was the adoption of a longer, stiffer arrestor hook.
 Fifty Mk X Sea Furies were produced.
 These were identical to the SR666 prototype except for the Centaurus 18 engine and a four-bladed propeller.
 At least 20 of the 50 aircraft performed in the aircraft's intensive trials programme.
 Following the successful completion of weapons trials at the A&AEE Boscombe Down, the Sea Fury was cleared for operational use on 31 July 1947.

 Hawker Aircraft continued to develop and refine the Sea Fury Mk X, resulting in the more capable Sea Fury Mk 11, also known as the Sea Fury FB.11.
-This upgraded model had several improvements, most notable being the hydraulically powered wing folding mechanism which eased flight deck operations and the adoption of new weapons for air-to-ground combat.
+This upgraded model had several improvements, most notable being the hydraulically powered wing-folding mechanism, which eased flight deck operations and the adoption of new weapons for air-to-ground combat.
 Iraq ordered a two-seat Sea Fury model, and the British Admiralty followed suit.
 During testing, the rear canopy collapsed, leading to a redesign of the type's two-seat cockpit before entering service.
-Designated as the Sea Fury T.20, a total of 60 trainers were manufactured for the Fleet Air Arm between 1950 and 1952.
+Designated as the Sea Fury T.20, 60 trainers were manufactured for the Fleet Air Arm between 1950 and 1952.
 The Royal Navy bought a total of 615 Sea Furies, mostly of the Mk 11 standard.